Understanding Attack Surface Mapping for Secure Systems

 An attack surface is defined as a total of external-facing entry points for unauthorized access to break into your system.
 Hackers could creep into your system through your attack surface, containing all possible attack vectors, a.k.a vulnerabilities.

-A malicious actor could exploit your attack surface and breach past your firewalls to access, for example, your:
+A malicious actor could exploit your attack surface, a.k.a. your attack vectors, and breach past your firewalls to access, for example, your:

 Unattended attack surfaces are like ticking time bombs awaiting a threat actor to exploit and explode.
 Once past your firewalls, hackers could expose sensitive corporate data, ask for ransom, and place malware into your network, among many other destructive actions.
 Hacks like these are costly and corrosive for companies of all sizes.